rodolfofrainer/banditCTF/levels/level21.md

 Using Ctrl + b + d we go back into the orginal session (we can use `tmux a` to go back to the "virtual" session) Now we only need the binary to send a packet into the port we are listening to.
 `./suconnect 1234`
+now we need to go back to the virtual session with `tmux a` where the next password will be.